 The front wheels were over the edge when the flap opened.
-Catlin stood there, cradeling the small Daelanie.
+Catlin stood there, cradling the small Daelanie.

 She threw the child, Conor had to let go of the reigns and stand in the stirrups to catch the screaming toddler.

 Her face was pale, her eyes large and startled.
-She reahced out one arm, her fingers almost brushed his.
+She reached out one arm, her fingers almost brushed his.

 Then the cart was gone.
 She was gone.

-"NO!!
-CATLIN!!"
-Conor yanked on the reigns, stopping his charger right in front of the precipis.
+"NO!
+CATLIN!"
+Conor yanked on the reigns, stopping his charger right in front of the precipice.
 There was wood floating in the water, the canvas cover was draped over a rock.
 His beautiful blonde love was gone.
-He leapt of his horse, his knees giving out.
+He leapt off his horse, his knees giving out.
 As if from a great distance he watched Arabel shush Daelanie, despite the tears running down her own face.
 Fergus ran over, Tully leaning heavily on Molly from a wound on one leg.
 Fergus asking what happened, Molly asking, voice laced with dread where Catlin was.
 Tully and she dropping to their knees beside him.
 Fergus leaning as far as he dared over the sheer drop, eyes searching, roaring Catlin's name down to the dark waves.